List of The Shield characters: Dark side

 Dutch's dark side became most notable during season three in a controversial sequence where Dutch strangled a stray cat with his bare hands, partly because its caterwauling was constantly keeping him awake, but also to see how it felt to kill another living thing.
 This act was influenced by Dutch's interrogations of the "cuddler rapist," a serial offender who sexually assaulted senior citizens and eventually graduated to murder.

 Season 4 saw another appearance of Dutch's dark side, when he was interrogating another serial killer, in which he described to the suspect, in great detail, what he believed the killer must have felt during the murder.
+Later in the season, Dutch physically confronted Detective Steve Billings about all of the pranks in the barn pulled on him.
+After a couple minutes of the altercation, Dutch got the upper hand.
+When Vic intervened to break up the altercation, Dutch reactively struck him in the face.
+After he was tossed into a nearby fence, Dutch challeng Vic to a fight, with Claudette putting a stop to it.
 In the Season 5 premiere "Extraction", Dutch nearly strangles to death a man who tried to push Detective Wyms, his only real friend at the precinct, over the second story railing of the Barn.
 Dutch has to be physically separated from the attacker by Mackey.

 Tenure at "The Barn"

-Dutch repeatedly declined promotions to be able to stay partnered with Claudette.
+Dutch declined promotions to stay partnered with Claudette.
 He once turned down a chance to replace Captain Monica Rawling as Captain of the Barn because of his loyalty to her.
-However, Dutch also believed that his superiors only offered the job to him because they felt that Dutch was "a spineless, company yes-man, jellyfish."

-He also turned down an offer to transfer to the LAPD's "robbery-homicide" division, which Dutch once commented was his dream assignment.
-He later learned, however, that the offer was arranged by Claudette, who wanted to get rid of Dutch so that he would not have to worry about her terminal lupus, which had recently experienced a debilitating flare-up.

-When Claudette fell down a flight of stairs at the Barn and her condition suddenly became public knowledge in the department, Claudette furiously accused Dutch of being the one who told her superiors; however, it was Billings.
+Dutch also believed that his superiors only offered the job to him because they felt that Dutch was "a spineless, company yes-man, jellyfish".
+He turned down an offer to transfer to the LAPD's elite "robbery–homicide" division, which Dutch once commented was his dream assignment.
+He later learned that the offer was arranged by Claudette, who wanted to get rid of Dutch so that he would not have to worry about her terminal lupus, when she had recently experienced a debilitating flare-up.
+When Claudette fell down a flight of stairs at the Barn and her condition suddenly became known in the department, Claudette furiously accused Dutch of being the one who told her superiors but it was Billings.
 He requested a transfer a few days later, partly because of his new assignment with Billings, but also because he was no longer with his long-term partner.
-His transfer was denied in the wake of Lemansky's murder, with Claudette stating, "I need my best detective on this."
+His transfer was denied in the wake of Lemansky's murder, with Claudette stating, "I need my best detective on this".